bw9ubwo/gmi2groff/README.md

 ### Image Handling

 Links pointing to `.eps` images within the Gemini text are automatically processed.
-Include image links using:

 ```
 => /path/to/image.eps Image Description